 - Chatbots will lead to cost savings of over $ 8 billion by 2020, primarily in banking & healthcare.
 (Chatbots, a Game Changer for Banking & Healthcare von Juniper Research – 2017)

-The newest chatbot statistics 2018 👌Click To Tweet
+The latest chatbot statistics 2018 👌Click To Tweet

 - Most of all, AI chatbots are accepted in the following industries: online retail (34%), healthcare (27%), telecommunications (25%) (AI chatbot acceptance by Statista – 2017)